Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: A Compact Entropy Signature

-\textbf{A compact discriminative signature.} Motivated by these observations, we avoid committing to a single ``best'' scalar.
-Instead, we encode each response with a fixed 11D entropy-profile vector capturing central tendency/dispersion (max, mean, std), distributional tails (Q10--Q90), shape (skewness, kurtosis), and accumulation (SEA).
-A lightweight probabilistic classifier can then learn which aspects matter for correctness in a given setting (Sec.~\ref{sec:classifier}), without brittle manual feature selection.
-We restrict features to entropy-trajectory summaries to keep the representation compact, motivated by recent work \cite{ali2025entropylens} that demostrated that entropy signatures by themselves can achieve remarkable performance regarding incorrect answer detection.
+\textbf{A compact discriminative signature.} We therefore encode each response with a fixed 17D entropy-profile vector capturing central tendency and dispersion (max, mean, std), distributional tails (Q10--Q90), shape (skewness, kurtosis), accumulation (SEA), and the white-box UQ metrics of Appendix~\ref{sec:baselinewhitebox}, truncating vocabulary sums to the top $k{=}20$ tokens where applicable.
+A lightweight classifier can then learn which aspect of entropy matters most for quality.